rkumar/bugzy.txt/README.markdown

 BUGZY.TXT Command Line Bug Tracker
 ==================================

 A simple (and not yet extensible) shell script for managing bugs/features/enhancements and tasks.

 Bugs have a unique persistent serial number.
-Each bug is written to a separate file with various fields in the email header like format with title, description, severity, date_created, type, fix, comments, log, status, etc.
+I have moved from a single issue per file (key: value) format, to a tab separated single file format.
+The earlier file format is still created and updated till I decide whether to knock it off altogether.

 Mails are sent using the 'mail' command if specified.

 Currently, it is very new, help is not documented, just wait a week or 3 before using.

-I am now testing out a tab delimited format which seems to give far better query and search performance than the earlier key value format which was hard to multiple search on.
+I have moved to a tab separated format from key:value flat file. however, the old files are still created i have not yet removed them, since someone may like it that way.

 Downloads
 ---------